f3ath/dart-pg-job-queue/README.md

 ```

 ## Statistics
-Some statistics are available through the `countByQueueByStatus` method.
+Some basic statistics are available through the `countByQueueByStatus` method.
 It returns a map with the number of jobs in each queue and status.

 ```dart
 final stats = await jobs.countByQueueByStatus();